jakored1/pi-thermal-printer/README.md

 **note - first two supplies can be ignored, but then it won't be portable and will require 2 electricity outlets, one to power the printer, and one to power the Raspberry Pi*

-Once we have all the supplies we can start our project!
+Once we have our the supplies we can start our project!

 ## Step 1: Connecting the printer